shmcr33/northwest_syriaATGMs/README.md

 Liwa Fursan al-Haqq

 Addtional data will be uploaded as the geolocation and validation of videos from different groups is completed.
-OpenStreetMap is currently the base layer.
+OpenStreetMaps, MapBox Topograhy, and MapBox Streets V-12 are currently the base layer.